-Reminder: Laboratories - Schedule and groups
+Laboratories - Schedule and groups

-To create the laboratory schedule, you are required to fill the doodle "https://cally.com/pmxdpjysb4mnkmzv":
+To create the lab schedule, you are required to fill by group the doodle https://framadate.org/LabsELEC0431:

-- By group of 4 students, select AT LEAST 6 available time slots (you may be given random sessions if less than 6 time slots were selected). - In the space provided for names, write the STUDENT ID NUMBERS of all 4 MEMBERS of the group (for example: "s161514, s171856, s164442, s179088"). - In the space provided for emails, write the email of ONE reference student in the group (which will be contacted in case of issues with the schedule). - A time slot can be selected by maximum six groups, do not delay in completing this Doodle. - In addition to your selected time slots, your schedule could include a laboratory session on the 19/04, 26/04, 10/05 and 17/05 mornings (Friday mornings in place of the traditional classes).
+- By group of 4 students, select 6 available time slots (you may be given random sessions if less than 6 time slots were selected). - In the space provided for names, write the STUDENT ID NUMBERS of all 4 MEMBERS of the group (for example: "s161514, s171856, s164442, s179088"). - A time slot can be selected by maximum six groups, do not delay in completing this Doodle. - In addition to your selected time slots, your schedule could include laboratory sessions on the 18/04, 25/04, 9/05 and 16/05 mornings (Friday mornings in place of the traditional classes).

-IF AND ONLY IF it is impossible for you to create a group of four students meeting the requirements, send me an email (florent.purnode@uliege.be).
+IF AND ONLY IF it is impossible for you to create a group of four students meeting the requirements, send me an email (florent.purnode@uliege.be) without delay.

-Make sure to complete the doodle by 23:59 on Friday, February 23rd, (Students who would not have given their availabilities by this time will be given random time slots).
+Make sure to complete the doodle by 23:59 on Friday, February 28td, (Students who would not have given their availabilities by this time will be given random time slots).